aptech/docs/docs/CR-arrayalloc.rst

 initialized to a particular scalar value, use :func:`arrayinit`.

-:func:`arrayalloc` is used to allocate an array that will be written to in sections using :func:`setarray`, or indexed assignments.
+:func:`arrayalloc` is used to allocate an array that will be written to in sections using `setarray`, or indexed assignments.
 It is much faster to preallocate an array and fill in sections during a loop rather than adding new sections with concatentaion.